shakeel-faiz/FF/11Nov-03/04-pat-corel.md

 ## What is a PAT file?

 A ".PAT file is typically associated with CorelDRAW, a popular vector graphics editing software.
-In CorelDRAW, ".PAT" file is a "Pattern File" that contains information about patterns or textures that can be applied to objects in your design.
+In CorelDRAW, ".PAT" file is "Pattern File" that contains information about patterns or textures that can be applied to objects in your design.
 Patterns can be used to fill objects with various repeating designs, such as stripes, dots or custom textures.
 These patterns are stored in ".PAT" files for easy reuse.

 ## How to create and use PAT files?